matheusmaldaner/SaliencySlider/README.md

 - [Read the Final Report](./SaliencySlider_Report.pdf)

+We are currently working on further development and tests for SaliencySlider, exploring the potential direction of conducting a user study to gauge the usability and usefulness of our application.

 ## Deployment

 The SaliencySlider web application is deployed using Django and hosted on pythonanywhere, ensuring consistent availability and performance.